ankitects/anki-manual/src/preferences.md

 limit to a non-zero number of minutes, Anki will periodically show you how many cards you’ve managed to study during the prescribed time limit.

-**Mix new cards and reviews**:
-Only shown when the v1/v2 schedulers are enabled.
-This drop-down box controls when new cards are shown: either mixed with, before, or after all reviews.

 ### Review

 **Show play buttons on cards with audio**\